QubesOS/qubes-doc/managing-os/windows/windows-vm-test.md

 Decrease the VM's memory to a more reasonable value (memory balancing on Windows is unstable so keep `memory` equal to `maxmen`).

 ~~~
-qvm-prefs -s win7new memory 2048
+qvm-prefs win7new memory 2048
-qvm-prefs -s win7new maxmem 2048
+qvm-prefs win7new maxmem 2048
 ~~~

 Revert to the standard VGA adapter :